 Corey Peak is often overshadowed by its larger neighbor to the north, Mount Grant 11,239’.
 However, access to Mount Grant is through a military base and has locked gates, and is open to the public only through permission for special events; usually one day a year.
 Therefore, Corey Peak is probably the best option for a good day hike in the range if wanting to hike whenever.

 When hiking Corey Peak, there is an option to hike nearby East Corey Peak 10,300'.
-With about 575 feet of prominence, and only about 2 3/4 miles of round trip hiking to add, it is worthwhile to visit.
+With about 575 feet of prominence, and only about 2 3/4 miles of additional round trip hiking, it is worthwhile to visit.

 The coordinates for East Corey Peak are: 38.457813, -118.765333